 During the 1970s DHA brought five housing developments online.
-Birchwood Heeights, Liberty Street, Oxford Manor, Forest Hill Heights and J.J.
+Birchwood Heights, Liberty Street, Oxford Manor, Forest Hill Heights (opened in 1981) and J.J.
 Henderson Towers were all built in the 1970s.

 J.J.
 Henderson, named after one of DHA's early leaders, was the last of the high rise complexes built by DHA.
 Although they were thought to be an efficient use of public dollars (bringing many housing units online while using a modest amount of land) the high concentration of people living in public housing had unintended consequences and this approach was largely abandoned by housing authorities in later years.